 Our measurement data also show a clear exceeding of the carbon monoxide limits when operating the tea light stove.
 This can quickly become dangerous.
 Carbon monoxide (CO) is a colorless, odorless and tasteless, but very toxic gas.
 Carbon monoxide interferes with oxygen saturation in the blood because it can attach itself approximately 210 times more strongly to the hemoglobin present in the blood.
 Even at a saturation of 1.28% carbon monoxide in the room air, you risk suffocation within one to two minutes.

-Therefore, if you want to heat your room with such a stove, it is absolutely advisable to check the development of the room air for increased CO levels.
-If your air meter indicates a strong carbon monoxide load, you should definitely ventilate.
+If you want to heat your room with such a stove, it is therefore highly advisable to check the development of the room air for increased CO values.
+If your air measuring device indicates a high carbon monoxide level, you should definitely ventilate the room.

 Other precautions you should take when heating with a tea light stove:

-With the air-Q air analyzer, we were able to track 14 relevant air components that were influenced by the operation of the tea light kiln.
-Thanks to the air analyzer, the tea light stove can be operated safely in the future, as all air components and limit value violations can be checked.
-If you pay attention to pollutants and ventilate regularly, a tea light stove can help you heat in winter and save energy.
+Using the air-Q air analyzer, we were able to track 14 relevant air components that were influenced by the operation of the tea light oven.
+Thanks to the air analyzer, the tea light oven can be operated safely in future, as all air components and limit value violations can be checked.
+If you pay attention to pollutants and ventilate regularly, a tea light heater can help you to heat your home in winter and save energy.

 (Contributing photo: air-Q)